 Florida Manatee season started on November 15 and runs through to March 31.
 As air and water temperatures have been dropping through cold fronts this year, manatees have moved south for warmer water refuge, and slower seasonal speed limits have gone into effect.
 Boaters are cautioned to be on the lookout for greater numbers of manatees moving into the waterways.
 When the weather is cold, the majority of manatees can be found in the warm-water refuges.
 When temperatures are warm, manatees move into surrounding canals and the Intracoastal Waterway to forage, increasing the chance of manatee/boater interaction.

 Boaters should be aware that many seasonal manatee protection zones go into effect throughout the state on November 15 and run thru March 31.
 For information about manatee protection zones by county, including seasonal changes, visit the Florida Fish and Wildlife Conservation Commission (FWC) website and click on “Data and Maps.”
 At the bottom of the page there is information on FWC Manatee COLD-weather changes to speed zones.

 When in the Naples, Florida area, taking a manatee sightseeing eco tour is a great way to enjoy a close view of Florida wildlife.
-Manatee Eco-Tours out of Naples is the only sightseeing tour company in the world that offers and stands by it’s NO SEE-NO PAY guarantee.
+Manatee Eco-Tours out of Naples is the only sightseeing tour company in the world that sees manatees everyday all year.
 We offer an informative 90-minute tour that will allow you to see manatees in their natural habitat.
 It is very likely to also see other types of wildlife, such as alligators, egrets, dolphins, sea turtles and other animals that are indigenous to the area during the tours.
 The tours take you and your group to the Faka Union Canal, which is part of the Port of the islands and the 10,000 islands.